 - Alice's account for the

-transaction permission. - Bob's account for the
+Paymenttransaction permission. - Bob's account for the

-transaction permission. - Kylie's account for the
+TrustSettransaction permission. - Kylie's account for the

-granular permission.
+TrustlineAuthorizegranular permission.

 The full set of available permissions is listed in XLS-74d, Account Permissions

-2. On-Ledger Object: Delegate
+2. On-Ledger Object: Delegate¶

-This object represents a set of permissions that an account has delegated to another account, and is modeled to be similar to DepositPreauth
+This object represents a set of permissions that an account has delegated to another account, and is modeled to be similar to DepositPreauth objects.

 2.1.
 Fields¶

-Field Name | Required? | JSON Type | Internal Type | Description |
+| Field Name | Required? | JSON Type | Internal Type | Description |

 LedgerIndex |